rjtmahinay/spring-batch-fake-person-demo/README.md

 * After logging in you can now do SQL operations.

-# Running the application
+## Running the application

 * Open your Linux Terminal, Powershell or Git Bash Terminal
 * Change directory to this project directory
-* Run the following commands below:
+* Run the following commands below

 <i>Run the Spring Batch Application</i>
 ```shell